 Megan smiled from ear to ear as she watched her son walk across their home stage and hold his diploma.
 After receiving his diploma and seeing the support the Enhabit team provided to his mother, Megan’s son also made a commitment to attend college out of state during the event – a dream that he had almost given up because of his mother’s condition.

 Megan and her family felt Enhabit’s philosophy of providing a better way to care.
 They knew that they now had an extended family of skilled clinicians to help them.
 This simple fact gave Megan’s son the security to attend college and begin his education in electrical engineering.

 Life after the at-home graduation

 Since the ceremony, Megan and Mama Rosie remain living at their family home with the Enhabit team checking in on them every week.
-Megan’s son started college this fall and has already come back home to visit his mother and grandmother a few times.
+Megan’s son started college last fall and has already come back home to visit his mother and grandmother a few times.

 Mama Rosie says the family is still taking this journey day by day, but the graduation ceremony and the people who stepped up to help make it happen, is something that still means so much to them.
 It was a hospice wish that came true.

 “All I can say is I love Enhabit,” she said.
 “I have adopted them to be my family.”